iclcv/icl/doc/icl-manual/modules/geom.rst

 :icl:`Grabber`, this interface is hold as simple as possible, by defining just a single pure virtual image acquisition method :icl:`PointCloudGrabber::grab`.
-The idea of this method differs significantly from the :icl:`Grabber::grab` method, by not providing any return value. :icl:`PointCloudGrabber::grab` simply acquires new point cloud data using its back-end implementation and then transforms all acquired features that are also available in the given destination
+The idea of this method differs significantly from the :icl:`io::Grabber::grab` method, by not providing any return value. :icl:`PointCloudGrabber::grab` simply acquires new point cloud data using its back-end implementation and then transforms all acquired features that are also available in the given destination